amchakra/tosca/README.md

 ### Optional pipeline mudules

 - `--skip_premap` skips premapping to the genome and filtering of spliced reads
+- `--skip_atlas` skips generation of an atlas by combining all the samples
 - `--skip_qc` skips generation of QC plots and MultiQC report